Continuity in right semitopological groups

 We denote by $\aut X$ the set of all homeomorphisms of the space $X$ onto itself.

 A subset $M$ of a topological space $X$ is called \term{locally dense} (\term{nearly open} or \term{preopen}) if $M\subset \Int \cl M$.

 Let $M\subset X$.
 If $M$ is the union of a countable number of nowhere dense sets, then $M$ is called a \term{meager} set.
-Non-meager sets are called \term{of the second Baire category} sets or \term{nonmeager} set.
+Non-meager sets are called \term{sets of the second Baire category} or \term{nonmeager} sets.
 A subset of $M$ is called \term{residual} (\term{comeager}) if $X\setminus M$ is a meager set.

-A space $X$ is called \term{spaces of the first Baire category} or \term{meager spaces} if the set $X$ of the first category is in the space $X$.
-A space $X$ is called \term{space of the second Baire category} or \term{nonmeager spaces} if $X$ is not a meager space.
+A space $X$ is called a\term{space of the first Baire category} or a \term{meager space} if the set $X$ is of the first category in the space $X$.
+A space $X$ is called a \term{space of the second Baire category} or a \term{nonmeager space} if $X$ is not a meager space.
 A space in which every residual set is dense is called a \term{Baire space}.
 A space is nonmeager if and only if some open subspace of it is a Baire space.

 A family $\nu$ of nonempty subsets of $X$ is called a \term{$\pi$-net} if for any open nonempty $U\subset X$ there exists $M\in\nu$ such that $M\subset U $.

 A $\pi$-network consisting of open sets is called a \term{$\pi$-base}.